tiljrd/arbitrum-package/README.md

 ## Logs
 ```
-kurtosis service logs arbitrum sequencer
+kurtosis service logs <enclave> sequencer
-kurtosis service logs arbitrum validator
+kurtosis service logs <enclave> validator
-kurtosis service logs arbitrum validation-node
+kurtosis service logs <enclave> validation-node
 ```

+## Generating preloaded contracts
+To generate a preload blob:
+1. Run a full deployment once (mode 2).
+2. Enumerate the deployed contract addresses from /deploy/contracts.json and /deploy/deployed_chain_info.json.
+3. For each address:
+   - Query eth_getCode to get code
+   - Query eth_getBalance and eth_getTransactionCount for balance/nonce
+   - Use debug_dumpBlock or tracing to discover storage keys, then read them via eth_getStorageAt
+4. Assemble a JSON matching ethereum-package’s additional_preloaded_contracts and place it in deployment.preload.additional_preloaded_contracts (as a single-quoted JSON string).

 ## Notes
+- Modes 3 and 4 do not run the ethereum-package; they are L2-only against an external L1.
 - AnyTrust/DAS and Timeboost are excluded.
-- Blockscout can be added later.
-- To try a different sequencer image in the future, set l2.sequencer.image in the args file.
+- To try a different sequencer image, set l2.sequencer.image in the args file.